Read it carefully before ordering wallpaper

 The color of the image represented on our website may vary slightly from your monitor to our the real wallpaper product.
 Since all monitors differ, we cannot guarantee that the color displayed on your monitor will come out exactly as you see it.
 If you are worried about how the image may change once printed, please purchase a sample order.

-Colors may also slightly vary between materials: we offer Smooth Vinyl and Canvas textured vinyl.
+Colors may also slightly vary between materials.